NathanPERIER/nagato-manga/doc/api-doc.md

 [`^ Back to top ^`][top]

-## `DELETE /api/chapters/tag`
+## `DELETE /api/chapters/mark`

-Removes the tags of one or several chapters, for those who have one.
+Removes the marks of one or several chapters, for those who have one.

 ### Request content